jina-ai/jina/README.md

 ### Deploy to Kubernetes in 7 Minutes <img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/images/clock-7min.svg?raw=true"></img>

-Have another 7 minutes?
-We can show you how to bring your service to the next level by deploying it to Kubernetes.
+Have another seven minutes?
+We'll show you how to bring your service to the next level by deploying it to Kubernetes.

 1. Create a Kubernetes cluster and get credentials (example in GCP, [more K8s providers here](https://docs.jina.ai/advanced/experimental/kubernetes/#preliminaries)):
    ```bash
    gcloud container clusters create test --machine-type e2-highmem-2  --num-nodes 1 --zone europe-west3-a
    gcloud container clusters get-credentials test --zone europe-west3-a --project jina-showcase
    ```
-2. Move each `Executor` class to a separate folder with one Python file:
+2. Move each `Executor` class to a separate folder with one Python file in each:
    - `PreprocImg` -> 📁 `preproc_img/exec.py`
    - `EmbedImg` -> 📁 `embed_img/exec.py`
    - `MatchImg` -> 📁 `match_img/exec.py`